balmohas/Tag-based-instance-route/README.md

 - TAG_NAME2 = SystemsOwner
 - TAG_NAME3 = Service

-Steps:
+**Steps:**

-1.
+1. Clone this repository.
-Download the tag_based_instance_routing.py and copy lambda_function.py.
-lambda_execution_role.json (Execution role for lambda) You have set some environment variables
-ADMIN_EMAIL   yasin@zoom.com # this is usually @info@example.com or info@amazon.com
-FROMEMAIL       yasin@zoom.com #this is the email of the admin - for ex: yasin@zoom.com REGION us-west-2 # lambda function region.
-This is how the lambda function works
-#Here is the logic for the flow -
-#For this function to work, you need to make sure that the EC2 instance has at the minimum one of these tags for
-ServiceOwner --> Email Address
-SystemOwner --> Email Address
-Service --> Email Address (Since I don’t have the logic from you, I assume to be an email and coded.
-I hope you can have your engineers to add logic for mapping between service principals and email and update the attached code.

-Script checks in the order
-if ServiceOwner tag exists, if it does and have an email address, it sends an email to the ServiceOwner and then exit.
-If it does not, it checks out for SystemOwner tag exists, if it does and have an email address, it sends an email to the SystemOwner and then exit.
-If it does not, it checks out for Service tag exists, if it does and have an email address, it sends an email to the Service and then exit.
-If none of the above tags available, it sends an email to a user set as the Environment variable --> FROMEMAIL.
+2. Log into AWS Management Console and navigate to the lambda console.
+Ensure you are in the *us-west-2* region.
+If you need to run this lambda function from another account then make sure to change *REGION* Environment Variable accordingly.
+3. Create a lambda function from scratch and copy the code from "tag_based_instance_routing.py"
+4. Ensure you have add Environment Variables as mentioned in the Prerequisite.
+5. Create an Lambda Execution Role using the policy *lambda_execution_role.json* and add it to the function.

+**How Lambda function works**

+If tag TAG_NAME1 exists on the instance then it sends an email associate with its value (assuming it is a verified email).
+If TAG_NAME1 does not exists, it checks for TAG_NAME2 tag and sends an email to email address assocaited with its value (assuming it is a verified email).
+If both of them are not available, then it checks for TAG_NAME3 and sends an email to email address assocaited with its value (assuming it is a verified email).
+If none of the standard tags are available, then it sends email to the email associated with the ADMIN_EMAIL Environment Variable.